 But don’t worry…

-Without further ado, let’s dive right into what it’s like to have a dog with elbow dysplasia and discuss some of the things that you can do to make his or her life easier.
+We decided to write this article because we know that the first step in relieving your dog’s pain comes when the owner becomes better informed about what they are dealing with.
+So, without further ado, let’s dive right into what it’s like to have a dog with elbow dysplasia and discuss some of the things you can do to make their life easier.

 Elbow Dysplasia, what is it?

-Get a bit “technical” you could say that the problem usually arises when the coronoid process (the joint cartilage helping connect the elbow joint on the ulna) ends up getting fragmented or fractured during the phase where the bones grow in.
-This results in a fragmented coronoid process which is, to say the least, not good.
+Get a bit “technical,” you could say that the problem usually arises when the coronoid process (the joint cartilage helping connect the elbow joint on the ulna) gets fragmented or fractured during the phase where the bones grow.
+This results in a fragmented coronoid process, which is, to say the least, not good.

-This isn’t the only way that elbow dysplasia can form.
-The truth is, there are lots of different ways elbow dysplasia can form.
+Unfortunately, this isn’t the only way that elbow dysplasia can form.
+The truth is, there are lots of different ways elbow dysplasia can develop.
 For example, you could also see:

-- Osteochondritis dessicans of the medial humeral condyle (OCD)
+- Osteochondritis desiccant of the medial humeral condyle (OCD),

 Clinical Signs of Elbow Dysplasia in Dogs

-The biggest clinical signs to watch out for is lameness.
+The most significant clinical sign to watch out for is lameness.

 - Does your dog seem like it’s limping a lot?